bcaddy/dotfiles-skeleton/README.md

   oriented flags

 ### Bash Functions

-- `message` send a SMS or iMessage when on macOS
-- `remake` runs `make clean` then `make`.
+- `remake` runs `make clean` then `make -j`.
 Pipes the result to `compile.log` and outputs how long the compile took using GNU Time
 - `find-and-replace` finds one string in all the directory files and replaces it with another

 ### Bash Exports

 - This is where you should be setting paths, environment variables, etc
-- Sets the CLI prompt to be `user@host:PWD$ `
+- Sets the CLI prompt to be `user@host:PWD$`

 ### Scripts

 Note that scripts from any interpreted language (including python) can be run if they are in the `<repo-root>/bin` or `<repo-root>/hostname/bin` directories.
 Just make sure that the first line of the script is the appropriate shebang;
 `#!/usr/bin/env bash` for bash and `#!/usr/bin/env python3` for python.

 - `Repo-check-updates.sh` checks if the current github repos status compared to the upstream repo.
 It will tell you to pull or push or if the repo is up to date or has diverged.
 This script is mostly used indirectly through other